 The Sunbeam section (Day Stretch) near Stanley offers accessible Class II-III whitewater perfect for families and beginners.
 This scenic day trip features fun rapids, roadside access, beautiful mountain scenery, and a stop at Sunbeam Hot Springs.
 Excellent introduction to Idaho whitewater with easy Highway 75 access.

-What's the current CFS for Salmon River - Sunbeam Section based on the nearest USGS gauge?
+FAQ: What's the current water level for Salmon River - Sunbeam Section?

 Common Questions